Block 1 Hero Preview — Portable Battery vs Generator CA

 Active Outage

 Refrigerator, medical devices, phone charging, Wi-Fi router — these are your critical loads.
-Battery stations handle all of these silently, indoors.
+Battery stations handle all of these quietly, indoors.

 Days 3–7